koenrane/koenrane.xyz/content/design.md

 no_dropcap: "false"

 ---
-Koenrane.xyz is implemented as a static website using a custom forked quartz repository and is hosted on a droplet VM.
+Koenrane.xyz is implemented as a static website using a custom forked quartz repository, is hosted in Cloudflare, provides assests with an R2 instance.

 This site has taken many ideas and suggestions on design and typography from a select few sources.
 One of those, which will be very obvious to readers will be the website of [Gwern](https://gwern.net).
 I spent several years reading this site and gathering knowledge for proper ways to build a site that is pleasing to the eyes while providing content that is interesting and strives to adhere to an [iceberg build](https://gwern.net/style-guide#success-metrics-for-the-iceberg-build-process) process, which is one of my highest aims for this site.